AmirAdarGit/tiny-url-inscale/README.md

 ---

 ## Testing:
-In order to unitest the modules in the project and used spyies, I used Jest package.
-To create mokes and stubs I used the `sinon` library.
+You can unitest the modules of the project and spyies methods by `Jest` framework, I create mokes and stubs by `sinon` library in order to stub the database module, httpClient, etc.

-For testing the modues pick module and run `npm test` in the sorce module folder, this command will run jest.
+For testing the modues pick module and go to his sorce code (UrlService, UserService, Authentication) and run:
+`npm test`

+this command will run the jest testing framework.